 - Pencil or Pen

 The following on-campus exam policies are in place to ensure exam security, and consistency with all other UF Testing Facilities.
 The College of Veterinary Medicine reserves the right to update these policies in the event that changes are deemed necessary for the successful continuation of the program.
 Students will be notified of any changes made to these policies in a timely manner.
-The Proctors have the right to verify the identity of any student, communicate absences to the Exam Coordinator and to enforce testing protocols and housekeeping rules.
-If a student refuses to comply with the rules, the Proctor will record the student’s name, and notify the Exam Coordinator.
+The Proctors have the right to verify the identity of any student, communicate absences to the Assessment Coordinator and to enforce testing protocols and housekeeping rules.
+If a student refuses to comply with the rules, the Proctor will record the student’s name, and notify the Assessment Coordinator.
 The incident will be brought to the Associate Dean in ASA and course faculty.

 - Face masks (coverings) are required by all persons while on CVM campus.
 This includes during exam sessions, unless otherwise specified.